Chaitanya-4899/Analysis-Of-Union-Budget-Of-India/README.md

 ---
 ## Notes

-- No additional software is required**: The project is configured such that all necessary libraries are bundled within the project directories, so there's no need to install them separately or modify environment variables.
+- No additional software is required: The project is configured such that all necessary libraries are bundled within the project directories, so there's no need to install them separately or modify environment variables.
 - Running the Application: Ensure the virtual environment is activated each time before running the application.

 ---